 Sobering centers are community-based facilities that provide a safe environment for people under the influence of alcohol or other drugs to stabilize and recover, offering an alternative to emergency departments or jails.
 These programs, which often operate 24/7, typically provide medical monitoring, rest, meals, connections to health and social services, and substance use education and counseling.

 There are a growing number of sobering centers in California, as well as in other states across the country.
-To support this growth, the Center for Health Care Strategies (CHCS) is hosting virtual office-hours sessions that will explore key aspects of developing, operating, and sustaining sobering care, as well as introduce new resources to support this work.
-Made possible through the California Health Care Foundation, these sessions will provide valuable insights and practical guidance for anyone interested in improving the available array of recovery services and supports, regardless of whether their community currently has a sobering center.
-The sessions will provide a forum for participants to ask questions and engage in discussion about their programs.
+To support this growth, the Center for Health Care Strategies (CHCS) hosted virtual office-hours sessions that explored key aspects of developing, operating, and sustaining sobering care, as well as introduced new resources to support this work.
+Made possible through the California Health Care Foundation, these sessions provided valuable insights and practical guidance for anyone interested in improving the available array of recovery services and supports, regardless of whether their community currently has a sobering center.

 Agenda